How much does a DJ cost?

 How much do DJs typically cost?

+How much does a DJ cost?
+A question we’ve been asked a lot in our 13+ years of being DJ service industry.
 It’s tough to know the answers if you’ve never hired a DJ before so we decided to take a few minutes to answer these questions for you based on our experience performing across Canada and the US at more than 3000 weddings and events since we started in 2007.

 To be clear, we’re not going to try to “sell” you on our company.
 We know that what we do is amazing (and our happy couples agree), but we’re not necessarily for everyone.
 We’re writing this because you deserve to know the truth about DJ pricing and we want to help you make an informed decision about what’s right for you.